Particular/docs.particular.net/Content/NServiceBus/using-multiple-azure-storage-accounts-for-scaleout.md

 ![Single storage account with scaled out endpoints](../images/NServiceBus/azure01.png)

 While an NServiceBus endpoint can only read from a single Azure storage account, it can send messages to multiple storage accounts.
 Configure this by specifying a connection string when message mapping.
-Each endpoint will have its own storage account to overcome Azure Storage account throughput limitation of 20,000 message/sec.
+Each endpoint will have its own storage account to overcome the Azure storage account throughput limitation of 20,000 messages/sec.

 Example: Endpoint 1 sends messages to Endpoint 2.
 Endpoint 1 defines message mapping with a connection string associated with the Endpoint 2 Azure storage account.
 The same idea applies to Endpoint 1 sending messages to Endpoint 2.